IEDCMEC/techno-letterhead/README.md

 # techno-letterhead

-All all text content in the div with the id "content"
+Place all text content in the `div` with the id="content"